aidenplabs/preflight-guard/docs/ci-usage.md

 # CI Usage

-This repo includes a composite GitHub Action in `action.yml`.
+For GitHub workflow use, use the separate action repo:

+- `aidenplabs/preflight-guard-action`

+This core repo remains the main open-source engine and rule source.

 ## What it does

-The action:
+The GitHub Action:
-- installs dependencies
-- builds the CLI
+- installs and builds its runtime from the action repo
-- runs the scan
+- scans the checked-out workflow repository
 - writes Markdown and JSON reports
 - exposes useful outputs for later steps
-- writes a compact job summary
+- writes a compact GitHub job summary first
+- appends the generated full Markdown report when available

 ## Basic example